libp2p/specs/addressing/README.md

 Implementations using [Protocol Select](https://github.com/libp2p/specs/pull/349/) (**TODO**: update link) MUST encapsulate the security protocol in the multiaddr.
-Note that it’s valid to assume that any node that encapsulated the security protocol in their multiaddr also supports Protocol Select.
+Note that it’s not valid to assume that any node that encapsulated the security protocol in their multiaddr also supports Protocol Select.